 - Move to Spain Relocation Packages

-We moved to Spain when Lars was 10, knowing full well he would need braces at some point.
+We moved to Spain when our son was 10, knowing full well he would need braces at some point.
 Our dentist in North Carolina informed us he would be about 10 -12 years old or so.
 Since we only intended to be in Spain for a year or two, we thought we would just wait until we returned to the US to start the process.
 As you know, we never did return to the US.
 Once we knew we going to be away at least another year, we started with the orthodontist in Spain.

 Finding our Orthodontist in Spain

 At first we were timid and wanted to be sure we could speak English with the orthodontist.
 We didn’t know of any English-speaking orthodontists in our town, so we went for a sure thing and searched for one with our insurance in nearby Nerja Spain.
-We visited Dental Carmona, in the spring, and she started the process with retainers for Lars.
+We visited Dental Carmona, in the spring, and she started the process with retainers.

 These retainers were upper/lower block retainers (to expand the palette and pull lower jaw forward).
 With private health insurance, it was about €450 euros with a €40 euro per month fee for each visit, we only did two in Spain.
 We made it in for 2 visits and that is when we went nomadic for a year and went off to travel Southeast Asia for 11 months.
-The orthodontist provided us with detailed instructions and we had a solid plan to keep Lars on track.
+The orthodontist provided us with detailed instructions and we had a solid plan to keep him on track.

 When the treatment plan goes ad hoc